The Secret of Pont Aven: Butter cookies, lobster, art and old mills

 Kathy Morton

-While Camille patiently shares secrets of French with me, I passionately travel to France whenever I can to enjoy the cuisine, culture, people and no surprise - the wine.
+While Camille patiently shares secrets of French lessons with me, I passionately travel to France whenever I can to enjoy the cuisine, culture, people and no surprise - the wine.
 I'm a Certified France Specialist and retired professor who now designs culinary tours (www.tourdeforks.com) in my favorite country.
 I live in North Carolina, but my spiritual homeland is France!